stakater/kubestackplus-docs/content/for-delivery-engineers/explanation/pipeline-chart.md

 Most of the complexity abstracted away using our Tekton pipeline chart.

 ![chart-structure.png](./images/pipeline-charts-structure.png)
-Some of the key things to note above are:
+Some key things to note above are:

 * `eventlistener` -  listens to incoming events like a push to a branch.
 * `trigger` - the `eventlistener` specifies a trigger which in turn specifies: